JBZoo/CSV-Blueprint/README.md

 It's random ideas and plans.
 No orderings and deadlines. <u>But batch processing is the priority #1</u>.

+Batch processing
 * [x] CSV/Schema file discovery in the folder with regex filename pattern (like `glob(./**/dir/*.csv)`).
 * [x] If option `--csv` is a folder, then validate all files in the folder.
 * [x] Checking multiple CSV files in one schema.
-Batch processing.
-* [ ] Filename pattern validation with regex (like "all files in the folder should be in the format `/^[\d]{4}-[\d]{2}-[\d]{2}\.csv$/`").
-* [ ] Quick stop mode.
+* [ ] Quick stop flag.
 If the first error is found, then stop the validation process to save time.
-* [ ] S3 Storage support.
-Validate files in the S3 bucket?
-* [ ] Build phar file and release via GitHub Actions.
+* [ ] Using multiple schemas for one csv file.
 * [ ] If option `--csv` is not specified, then the STDIN is used.
 To build a pipeline in Unix-like systems.

-* [ ] If option `--schema` is not specified, then validate only super base level things (like "is it a CSV file?").
+Validation
+* [ ] Filename pattern validation with regex (like "all files in the folder should be in the format `/^[\d]{4}-[\d]{2}-[\d]{2}\.csv$/`").
 * [ ] Agregate rules (like "at least one of the fields should be not empty" or "all values must be unique").
-* [ ] Create CSV files based on the schema (like "create 1000 rows with random data based on schema and rules").
-* [ ] Using multiple schemas for one csv file.
-Batch processing.
-* [ ] Parallel validation of really-really large files (1GB+ ?).
-I know you have them and not so much memory.
-* [ ] Parallel validation of multiple files at once.
-* [ ] Benchmarks as part of the CI process and Readme.
-It's important to know how much time the validation process takes.
 * [ ] Inheritance of schemas, rules and columns.
 Define parent schema and override some rules in the child schemas.
 Make it DRY and easy to maintain.
-* [ ] More report formats (like JSON, XML, etc).
-Any ideas?
+* [ ] If option `--schema` is not specified, then validate only super base level things (like "is it a CSV file?").
 * [ ] Complex rules (like "if field `A` is not empty, then field `B` should be not empty too").
+* [ ] Extending with custom rules and custom report formats.
+Plugins?
 * [ ] Input encoding detection + `BOM` (right now it's experimental).
 It works but not so accurate...
 UTF-8/16/32 is the best choice for now.

+Release workflow
+* [ ] Build and release Docker image [via GitHub Actions, tags and labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/).
+* [ ] Upgrading to PHP 8.3.x
+* [ ] Build phar file and release via GitHub Actions.

+Performance and optimization
+* [ ] Parallel validation of really-really large files (1GB+ ?).
+I know you have them and not so much memory.
+* [ ] Parallel validation of multiple files at once.
+* [ ] Benchmarks as part of the CI(?) and Readme.
+It's important to know how much time the validation process takes.
+* [ ] Optimazation on `php.ini` level to start it faster.
+JIT.

+Mock data generation
+* [ ] Create CSV files based on the schema (like "create 1000 rows with random data based on schema and rules").
+* [ ] Use [Faker](https://github.com/FakerPHP/Faker) for random data generation.

+Reporting
+* [ ] More report formats (like JSON, XML, etc).
+Any ideas?
-* [ ] Gitlab and JUnit reports mus be as one structure.
+* [ ] Gitlab and JUnit reports must be as one structure.
 It's not so easy to implement.
 But it's a good idea.

-* [ ] Extending with custom rules and custom report formats.
-Plugins?
+Misc
-* [ ] Optimazation on `php.ini` level to start it faster.
-JIT.
+* [ ] Use it as PHP SDK.
+Examples in Readme.
+* [ ] S3 Storage support.
+Validate files in the S3 bucket?
 * [ ] More examples and documentation.

 PS.
 [There is a file](tests/schemas/example_full.yml) with my ideas and imagination.
 I'm not sure if I will implement all of them.
 But I will try to do my best.